Hornwort: Description

 Many hornworts develop internal mucilage-filled cavities or canals when groups of cells break down.
-They will secrete hormogonium-inducing factors (HIF) that stimulate nearby, free-living photosynthetic cyanobacteria, especially species of Nostoc, to invade and colonize these cavities.
+These cavities secrete hormogonium-inducing factors (HIF) that stimulate nearby, free-living photosynthetic cyanobacteria, especially species of Nostoc, to invade and colonize these cavities.
 Such colonies of bacteria growing inside the thallus give the hornwort a distinctive blue-green color.
 Symbiotic cyanobacteria have not been reported in Megaceros or Folioceros.
 There may also be small slime pores on the underside of the thallus.
 These pores superficially resemble the stomata of other plants.

 The horn-shaped sporophyte grows from an archegonium embedded deep in the gametophyte.
 The growth of the hornwort sporophyte happens from a persistent basal meristem, in contrast to the sporophyte of moss (apical growth) and liverworts (intercalary growth).
 Unlike liverworts, hornworts have true stomata on their sporophyte as most mosses do.
 The exceptions are the species Folioceros incurvus, the genus Notothylas and the three closely related genera Megaceros, Nothoceros and Dendroceros, which do not have stomata.
-Notothylas also differ from other hornworts in having a reduced sporophyte only a few millimeter tall.
+Notothylas also differ from other hornworts in having a reduced sporophyte only a few millimeters tall.
 The sporophyte in hornworts is unique among bryophytes in being long-lived with a persistent photosynthetic capacity.
 The sporophyte lacks an apical meristem, an auxin-sensitive point of divergence with other land plants some time in the Late Silurian/Early Devonian.

 When the sporophyte is mature, it has a multicellular outer layer, a central rod-like columella running up the center, and a layer of tissue in between that produces spores and pseudo-elaters.
 The pseudo-elaters are multi-cellular, unlike the elaters of liverworts.
 They have helical thickenings that change shape in response to drying out; they twist and thereby help to disperse the spores.
-Hornwort spores are relatively large for bryophytes, measuring between 30 and 80 µm in diameter or more.
+Hornwort spores are relatively large for bryophytes, measuring between 30 and 80 μm in diameter or more.
 The spores are polar, usually with a distinctive Y-shaped tri-radiate ridge on the proximal surface, and with a distal surface ornamented with bumps or spines.